ahmedwael19/Category-Aware-QA-Evaluation-Router/README.md

 # Category-Aware QA Evaluation Router

-Code, data, and figures for the MSc thesis *Category-Aware Evaluation Architecture for QA Systems: Routing Between Symbolic and Semantic Computation* (University of Tartu, 2026).
+Code, data, and figures for the MSc thesis *A Hybrid Evaluation Framework for QA Systems: Classifier-Driven Routing with Category-Specific Evaluation* (University of Tartu, 2026).

 The router classifies each QA prompt into one of six categories (SYMBOLIC_TIME,